MingSun-Tse/Efficient-NeRF/README.md

 ### 4. Train R2L models
 There are two major steps in R2L training.
-(1) Use *pretrained* NeRF model to generate synthetic data and train R2L network on the synthetic data -- this step can make our R2L model perform *comparably* to the NeRF teacher; (2) Finetune the R2L model in step (1) on the *real* data -- this step will further boost the performance and make our R2L model *outperform* the NeRF teacher.
+(1) Use *pretrained* NeRF model to generate synthetic data and train R2L network on the synthetic data -- this step can make our R2L model perform *comparably* to the NeRF teacher; (2) Finetune the R2L model in (1) with the *real* data -- this step will further boost the performance and make our R2L model *outperform* the NeRF teacher.

 The detailed step-by-step training pipeline is as follows.